Accessible Parking & Transport

 Pre-booked Car Parking

-Members who are registered with our Disability Access Scheme, and have provided evidence of their Blue Badge, can pre-book spaces via our online booking system.
+Members who are registered with our Disability Access Scheme, and have provided Blue Badge supporting information, can pre-book spaces via our online booking system.

-To register for the Disability Access Scheme or to provide evidence of your Blue Badge please contact the Access Team on Access@tottenhamhotspur.com.
+To register for the Disability Access Scheme or to provide Blue Badge supporting information please contact the Access Team on Access@tottenhamhotspur.com.

 Once registered, you will receive an email after each match goes on sale, which will link you to our online booking system.
 Please note, parking will be allocated on a first-come-first-served basis.